|

 pstoedit -help

-to get a list of supported output formats.
+for a list of supported output formats.
 Pstoedit comes with a

 http://www.pstoedit.net/plugins/.
-Just copy the plugins to the same
+Simply copy the plugins into the

 directory where pstoedit is installed.